| |

 Pressure Cooker Corn on the Cob

 Corn on the Cob is prepped so quickly in the pressure cooker.
-Get that delicious steamed corn in just minutes!
+Get that delicious steamed corn in just minutes when you pressure cook them on high pressure!

 Prep Time 10 minutes